danielrs/portfolio-haskell/README.md

 ### Yesod

-Web develoment framework for Haskell
+Web develoment framework for Haskell.

 ### Clay

 CSS EDSL for Haskell.
 All the power of Haskell in a CSS Preprocessor.

-### Javascript
+### Purescript

-For the front-end, want to switch to something like Purescript or Haste.
+Functional language similar to Haskell; compiles to Javascript.